argoproj-labs/argocd-vault-plugin/README.md

 And it will output the generated yaml files to standard out.

 ## Notes
 - The plugin tries to cache the Vault token obtained from logging into Vault on the `argocd-repo-server`'s container's disk, at `/home/.avp/config.json` for the duration of the token's lifetime.
 This of course requires that the container user is able to write to that path.
 Some environments, like Openshift 4, will force a random user for containers to run with; therefore this feature will not work, and the plugin will attempt to login to Vault on every run.
 This can be fixed by ensuring the `argocd-repo-server`'s container runs with the user `argocd`.

 ## Contributing
-You can view the documentation on contibuting [here](./Contributing.md)
+Interested in contributing?
+Please read our contributing documentation [here](./CONTRIBUTING.md) to get started!